hiro2233/nuttx/nuttx/configs/sama5d3x-ek/README.txt

     window controls, movement, mouse and keyboard input.
 It requires no user interaction.

+  nxplayer

+    A command line media player using the on-board WM8904 audio CODEC.
+    This configuration is based on the nsh configuration above with the following extensions:

+      a.
+It runs at 528MHz
+      b.
+It includes SDRAM support
+      c.
+Support for the WM8904 audio CODEC is enabled along with support for TWI0, SSC0, and DMAC0 needed by the SM8904.
+      d.
+Support for the full size SD card slot (HSMCI0) is enable
+      e.
+The NxPlayer command line media player is built in.

+    NOTES:

+    1. See the NOTEs for the nsh configuration.
+Since this configuration derives from that configuration, all notes apply.

+    2. Using NxPlayer

+       This configuration depends on media files in the default mountpoint at /music.
+You will need to mount the media before running NxPlayer,  Here are the general steps to play a file:

+         a.
+You will need an (full size) SD card containing the .WAV files that you want to play (.WAV is only format supported as of this writing).
+That SD card should be inserted in the HSMCI0 media slot A (best done before powering up).

+         b.
+If the NuttX auto-mounter is enabled and properly configured, then the FAT file system appear at /music.
+If the auto- mounter is not enabled, then here are the steps to manually mount the FAT file system:

+             Then from NSH prompt, you need to mount the media volume like:

+              nsh> mount -t vfat /dev/mmcsd0 /music

+            NOTE:  There is an auto-mounter that could be used to eliminate this step.
+The auto mounter is not enabled or integrated into in this configuration, however.
+See the section entitle "Auto-Mounter " above.

+         c.
+You can then see the available .wav files like:

+               nsh>ls /music

+         d.
+Then you can run the media player like:

+               nsh> nxplayer
+               nxplayer> device pcm0
+               nxplayer> play <filename>

+            where <filename> is name or path of the .WAV file to be playerd.

   nxwm:

     This is a special configuration setup for the NxWM window manager